dgryski/go-perfbook/performance.md

 system and be prepared to re-optimize as your traffic changes.
 Know the limits of your system and have good metrics that allow you to predict when you will hit those limits.

+De-optimize when possible.
+I removed from mmap + reflect + unsafe when it stopped being necessary.

 ## Basics